Susan M. Wachter: Appointments

-Wachter was appointed the Assistant Secretary for Policy Development and Research with the United States Department of Housing and Urban Development (1998-2001).
+Wachter was appointed the Assistant Secretary for Policy Development and Research with the United States Department of Housing and Urban Development (1998–2001).
 She currently serves on the Financial Research Advisory Committee for the Office of Financial Research, a sub-department of the U.S. Department of the Treasury (2016).
-Wachter was Celia Moh Visiting Professor at Singapore Management University (2004).
+Wachter was Celia Moh Visiting professor at Singapore Management University (2004).
 She serves on the Board of Editors for various publications including the Journal of Housing Economics, the Housing Policy Debate, the Journal of Real Estate and Finance, and the Journal of Real Estate Research.
 Wachter is the co-editor, with Eugenie L. Birch, of the Social Science Research Network Urban Research eJournal.
 On November 13, 2020, Wachter was appointed to the Advisory Committee of the Bureau of Economic Analysis to advise on current issues in housing and finance.
+Wachter participates in the National Association of Home Builders' Mortgage Roundtable.

-She has been President of the American Real Estate and Urban Economics Association (1988-1989).
-Wachter has also served on the Global Urban Development Advisory Board, the National Research Council Review and on HUD Research (2008), the Advisory Board for Regulatory Research with the National Association of Homebuilders (2005-2006), the Board of Directors for the American Real Estate and Urban Economics Association (2003-2006), and the Blue Ribbon Committee on Housing Finance (2005-2006).
-From 1998-2001 she served on the White House Interagency Taskforce for E-Government and the White House Interagency Taskforce on Liveable Cities.
-From 1969 to 1972, she was a Lecturer in the Department of Economics at Bryn Mawr College.
+She has been President of the American Real Estate and Urban Economics Association (1988–1989).
+Wachter has also served on the Global Urban Development Advisory Board, the National Research Council Review and on HUD Research (2008), the advisory board for Regulatory Research with the National Association of Homebuilders (2005–2006), the board of directors for the American Real Estate and Urban Economics Association (2003–2006), and the Blue Ribbon Committee on Housing Finance (2005–2006).
+From 1998 to 2001 she served on the White House Interagency Taskforce for E-Government and the White House Interagency Taskforce on Liveable Cities.
+From 1969 to 1972, she was a lecturer in the Department of Economics at Bryn Mawr College.